chadalderson/youtube-mp4-mp3-transcriber/README.md

    - Check your server's file upload limits
    - For very large files, consider using the YouTube download feature instead

+5. **Podcast RSS feed not loading**
+   - Verify the RSS feed URL is correct and accessible
+   - Some feeds may require authentication or have CORS restrictions
+   - Try using a direct audio URL instead

 ### Error Messages

 - **"Audio codec mp3 is not available"**: Reinstall FFmpeg with full codec support
 - **"File not found"**: Check file permissions and paths
 - **"Transcription failed"**: Verify AssemblyAI API key and account status
+- **"Access denied"**: The podcast file may be private or require authentication
+- **"No episodes found"**: The RSS feed may be empty or not contain audio episodes

 ## Contributing